Home

 Bas rubs at his mouth and sighs.
 Because it's all part of the mystery he'd thought had been confined to Stanslo's Bridge and hadn't found out any different until he'd gotten to Harrowgate.
 He'd seen hints the moment he'd stepped off the train, but the semi-mummified body nailed to the Relay Office doors was what made him understand that, whatever malevolence Stanslo's Bridge was exuding, it was leaking and spreading.
 There was no way to tell if the body had been the scryTech the Directorate required every Relay Office to employ, but it wouldn't really matter in the end.
 The place had been boarded up and caked in dust, and the body had been wearing a Relay Office patch on the sleeve of its torn and rotting coat; Bas is no necroTech, but he doesn't think he's too far off in guessing the body had been there for months.

-“They’re trying to cut off communication,” Aaron had said—whispered it, really, urgent and avid-eyed, in the back of the tavern where he and Bas pretended to have just happened into a game of darts between two strangers new in town.
-“The only way to get word in or out of here now is the train, and Stanslo owns the line.”
+"They're trying to cut off communication," Aaron had said--whispered it, really, urgent and avid-eyed, in the back of the tavern where he and Bas pretended to have just happened into a game of darts between two strangers new in town.
+"The only way to get word in or out of here now is the train, and Stanslo owns the line."

 Bas blows out a long, heavy breath.
 "Yeah, he was scryTech."
 He shrugs.
 "Which means you've just made the Directorate dreadful unhappy, 'cause when it comes to dead Techs, they don't fuck around."
 He gives Fox a level stare.
 "Well done, you."